Magnetic, Kinetic, and Transition Regime: Spatially-Segregated Structure of Compressive MHD Turbulence: Three regimes of MHD Turbulence

 \section{Three regimes of MHD Turbulence}

 Based on the Alfven Mach number ${\cal M}_{\rm A}$, we divide the simulation box into three regimes: magnetic regime (${\cal M}_{\rm A} < 0.3$), B-k transition ($0.3<{\cal M}_{\rm A}<3$), and kinetic regime (${\cal M}_{\rm A}>3$), and study the alignment between the magnetic field $\vec{B}$, velocity $\vec{v}$, and current $\vec{J}$ at different ${\cal M}_{\rm A}$.
 The relationship between the magnetic field-velocity angle $\theta_{\vec{B}-\vec{v}}$, the magnetic field-current angle $\theta_{\vec{B}-\vec{J}}$ and the Alfven Mach number is shown in Fig.\,\ref{fig1}.
-When plotting these distributions, we subtract the distribution expected if the vectors are randomly oriented, and focus on the additional alignment caused by \emph{physics} (see Sec. \ref{sec:remove}).
+When plotting these distributions, we divide our distribution by the distribution expected if the vectors are randomly oriented, and focus on the additional alignment caused by \emph{physics} \footnote{The probability density function, p($\theta$), of the angle between two vectors of random distribution is distributed in an N-dimensional space as:

+where n is numbers of dimensions, and $\theta$ is the angle between two vectors of random distribution.
+In our alignment analysis, we study the angle between qualities measured in 3D.
+When $n=3$, we have

+which two randomly-selected vectors have a alignment angle clustered at around $\theta=45^{\circ}$, caused by the projection effect.
+To remove the projection effect, we use the probability density function p($\theta$) to weight the angle distribution: